-I wanted to get away from normal life for a few days and had chosen Goa as my hideout after having read various traveller accounts on the serene Goan countryside.
+I wanted to get away from normal life for a few days and chose Goa as my hideout after reading various traveller accounts on the serene Goan countryside.
 Two of my friends had decided to join in as well.
 One has a home in Vasco that was lying vacant, which he graciously let us use for a few days (yeah, I do have some useful friends.
 Let’s call this friend ‘House Owner Friend’ or ‘HOF’ for short).
 The other – let’s call him ‘Beardy’ since he has a beard for a face – was gracious enough to take time out from his busy schedule to join in.

-Vasco (short for Vasco da Gama; named after the famous Portuguese explorer) – a port city and Naval base, is heavily reliant on the port for most of its economic activity.
+Vasco (short for Vasco da Gama; named after the famous Portuguese explorer) – a port city and Naval base, heavily relies on the port for most of its economic activity.
 As a tourist, Vasco is probably the last place in Goa you would want to end up in, especially when Tripadvisor lists ‘Vasco’s Municipal Market’ as one of the top 5 places to see here.
 But Vasco is indeed a beautiful little city.
 Vasco also threw up a few hidden gems.

 I have always been a fan of Goan Fish curry (Mamma’s kitchen in Panaji is where I had it first), and Ananthashram’s version is by far the best I’ve had.
 We also tried the Mackeral Reshad (Reacheado), Red Snapper (Chonak) Reshad and Goa’s famous Chicken Vindaloo during our subsequent visits.
 While the Reshards were terrific (slightly sweetish), I didn’t dig the vindaloo.

-So if you ever stray in to Vasco, hunt down this place and have fish from there.
+So if you ever stray into Vasco, hunt down this place and have fish from there.
 If you don’t like it, your next meal’s on me.

 Aside: Later, when I was back in Mangalore, I got this deep craving to eat some Mackeral Reshad again.
-So I got hold of a recipe (here’s the one: http://www.food.com/recipe/fish-reshad-stuffed-fish-goan-style-102408), and cooked myself.
+So I got hold of a recipe (here’s the one: http://www.food.com/recipe/fish-reshad-stuffed-fish-goan-style-102408) and cooked myself.
 It turned out OK, but not as good as the one I had back in Vasco.